wmd0701/Jupyter-on-Euler/README.md

 You can either use the -k option of the script to specify the location of the SSH key, or even better use an SSH config file with the IdentityFile option

 https://scicomp.ethz.ch/wiki/Accessing_the_clusters#How_to_use_keys_with_non-default_names

+I would recommend to use the SSH config file as this works more reliably.

 ## Usage